 In winter, Eastern Water Skinks brumate.
-This means they spend most of their time resting to conserve their energy.
-These skinks are so skilled at staying still that during winter they'll only leave their shelters to search for food a few times.
+This means they spend most of their time resting to conserve their energy, but are not quite in hibernation.
+These skinks are so skilled at staying still that during winter they'll only leave their shelters a few times to search for food.

-The Eastern Water Skink is a true waterbaby, as its name suggests.
-It basks on rocks and logs near streams, ponds, rocky creek beds, rivers, wetlands and coastlines.
-Like snakes, these skinks are naturals at being in the water.
+The Eastern Water Skink basks on rocks and logs near streams, ponds, rocky creek beds, rivers, wetlands and coastlines.
+These skinks are naturals in the water.

-Eastern Water Skinks are mainly meat eaters, and will quietly sit and wait for their moving menu of the day.
-They eat aquatic insects like water beetles, as well as spiders, snails, smaller lizards, and cockroaches, so they're great buddies to have around your garden.
-They also love to eat freshwater shrimp, tadpoles, and even small fish.
+Eastern Water Skinks are mainly meat eaters, and eat aquatic insects like water beetles, as well as spiders, snails, smaller lizards, and cockroaches, so they're great buddies to have around your garden.
+They also eat freshwater shrimp, tadpoles, and even small fish.

 If there any native fruits or berries lying around, these skinks will add some salad to the mix.
 Ask at your local nursery or call your local council to find out which local native plants produce fruits and berries, and plant some in your garden.